MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 ## Components

-[2D inking on the web][pwa2DInking] - In 2 lines of code add fast, low latency inking canvas with an optional toolbar.
+[2D inking on the web][pwa2DInking] - In just 2 lines of code, add a fast, low-latency inking canvas with an optional toolbar.

 [Agenda Graph Component][pwaAgendaGraphComponent] - Returns calendar events for the signed in user from the Microsoft Graph API.